Date of publication: 7 July 2017

 When it entered the Ukrainian market the company bumped into the consequences of popularity of its pharmaceutical drug and, in addition to making investments into scientific research, had to invest resources into the court disputes related to protection of intellectual property rights to the drug.
 One of the recent examples – the claim on protection of the company’s rights to its well-known trademark in Ukraine (See.
 “APTEKA Weekly” No. 6 (1077) as of February 20, 2017).

 One may also dwell upon the factors of popularity of the mentioned trade mark supported by kilograms of documentary evidence constituting five volumes of the case materials.
-After consideration of the mentioned materials the economic courts came to the unconditional conclusion on well-known status of the trademark.
+After consideration of the mentioned materials the commercial courts came to the unconditional conclusion on well-known status of the trademark.

 And the conclusions of the court investigation, which were based on the fundamental research carried out by the court expert Petrenko S.A. within this case, were made, among other things, upon application of knowledge from the fields of chemistry, medicine and pharmacology and allowed the court to establish the semantic identity of the names of the original drug and its generic copy, as well as decrease the quantity of semantic and phonetic “variations” sameness of which cannot be disguised by no “identifiers” such as “Extra”, “Super”, “New” etc.

-In its turn, having unwound this tangle of conflicts of intellectual rights, medical testimonies and economic interests the economic courts of Ukraine, once again, affirmed the highest level of their competence in settlement of such complicated and multi-faceted disputes as the disputes regarding the intellectual property rights in the pharmaceutical sphere.
+In its turn, having unwound this tangle of conflicts of intellectual rights, medical testimonies and economic interests the commercial courts of Ukraine, once again, affirmed the highest level of their competence in settlement of such complicated and multi-faceted disputes as the disputes regarding the intellectual property rights in the pharmaceutical sphere.

 LIMITATION PERIOD: when the opponent takes time before the attack